Kvitekvist/FUS/README.md

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/play%20fus.png?raw=true)

 ### First Boot
 On your first boot, dont change any mods.
-Do NOT enable any ENB, ReShade or upscaler mod.
+Do NOT enable any Community Shaders, ReShade or upscaler mod.
 Do not enable opencomposite.
 These are optional, but make sure the game boots without them first.
 Notes: DLAA and DLSS requires an RTX graphics cards.
 FSR works with any graphics card, but can cause a black box in the screen.
-See our discord for solution.
-Any time you make a change to mods in mod category 1.1 and 1.2 you need to clean up the root builder.
-Check the !root command in our discord for more information on this.
+You can try enabling and disabling TAA in the periphery by toggling the option in within the upscaler menu by pressing the `END` key on your keyboard.
+You will see this menu on the PC monitor.

 ### First steps in the game